 The objective of competitive neutrality policy is the elimination of resource allocation distortions arising out of the public ownership of entities engaged in significant business activities: Government businesses should not enjoy any net competitive advantage simply as a result of their public sector ownership.
-Such principles apply only to the business activities of publicly-owned entities.
+Such principles apply only to the business activities of publicly-owned entities, not to the non-business non-profit activities of such entities.